 ‘This is an easy way to update, too – just change out a few pillows and a throw for a fresh new look.’

-See our cottage bedroom ideas for more inspiration for cozy, restful spaces.
+Our cottage bedroom ideas have more inspiration for cozy, restful spaces.

 ‘For period properties where the home can feel cold in the winter months, we like to install underfloor heating throughout,’ says Sharon Lillywhite, Founding Partner of Architectural Interior Design Studio, Oliver Burns.